diversen/electron-markdown-editor/README.md

 ## Build

 Build for win32.
-See `build.sh`
+Run:

+    ./win-build.sh

+Build for osX (there are some problems as I don't have a proper osX compouter .)

+Run:

+	./osx-build.sh

 The final installer file is quite large as the system uses mathjax which takes up about 175MB or so.
+It will take a good amount of time.
+30 minutes or so.

 ## Notes